MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/04-text-classification.md

 1. Select **Containers** in the left menu, located below **Data storage**.
 On the screen that appears, select **+ Container**.
 Give the container the name `articles`, and set **Anonymous access level** to **Container (anonymous read access for containers and blobs)**.

-    > **NOTE**
-    > When you configure a storage account for a real solution, be careful to assign the appropriate access level.
+    > **NOTE**: When you configure a storage account for a real solution, be careful to assign the appropriate access level.
 To learn more about each access level, see the [Azure Storage documentation](https://learn.microsoft.com/azure/storage/blobs/anonymous-read-access-configure).

 1. After you've created the container, select it then select the **Upload** button.
 Select **Browse for files** to browse for the sample articles you downloaded.
 Then select **Upload**.